-A Conflict of Interest Policy has been drafted for consideration by the Board.
-The draft document covers areas such as duties, disclosures, responsibilities, reviews and approval process for directors in relation to activities that could result in conflict of interest.
-The document is expected to be approved in the course of 2020.
+A Conflict of Interest Register was approved by the Board during the year 2020.
+The document covered areas such as duties, disclosures, responsibilities, reviews, and approval process for directors in relation to activities that could result in conflict of interest.